FAFSA Check List.

 • Graduate students: Up to $138,500 total (including undergrad loans)

-These limits help prevent students from borrowing more than they can reasonably repay.
+These limits help prevent borrowers from taking on more debt than they can repay.

-Here’s how to get the best possible aid package:
+Here’s how to get the best possible financial aid package:

-• File Early: FAFSA opens October 1 each year, and funds like FSEOG are first-come, first-served.
+• File Early: FAFSA opens October 1 each year; funds like FSEOG run out fast.

 • Use Accurate Information: Mistakes can delay or reduce your aid.

-• Use the IRS Data Retrieval Tool (DRT): Reduces errors and verification requests.
+• Use the IRS Data Retrieval Tool (DRT): Helps avoid verification delays.

-• Appeal if needed: If your family’s finances change, request a professional judgment review.
+• Appeal When Needed: If your family’s income changes, ask for a professional judgment review.

-• Reapply Every Year: FAFSA is an annual application—aid can change as your circumstances change.
+• Reapply Every Year: FAFSA is annual—your aid can change as your situation changes.

 FAFSA Is Your Friend

-At the end of the day, FAFSA exists to help you afford college without being buried in debt.
-Whether you’re asking “How much does FAFSA give based on income?” or “How much financial aid can I get in a lifetime?”, the keys are simple: stay informed, stay organized, and take advantage of every grant, scholarship, and loan available.
+At the end of the day, FAFSA exists to help you afford college without taking on unnecessary student debt.
+Whether you’re wondering “How much does FAFSA give based on income?” or “How much financial aid can I get in a lifetime?”, the key is to stay informed, stay organized, and take advantage of every grant, scholarship, and loan available.

-With a complete FAFSA and the right strategy, you can piece together a financial aid package that supports your college goals—while keeping student debt manageable.
+With a fully completed FAFSA and the right strategy, you can build a financial aid package that supports your goals—while keeping your student debt manageable.

 FAFSA Help and Answers.